Disease Guide ·Diabetes ·2026

 6What breeds are most prone to diabetes?

-Burmese cats have the highest breed predisposition to diabetes — studies show they're significantly more likely to develop the condition.
-Siamese, Maine Coons, and Russian Blues also have elevated risk.
-However, any overweight cat can develop diabetes regardless of breed.
-Obesity is a bigger risk factor than breed genetics in most cases.
+Burmese cats have the highest breed predisposition - significantly more likely.
+Siamese, Maine Coons, Russian Blues also elevated risk.
+Any overweight cat can develop it.
+Obesity is a bigger risk factor than breed genetics.

 7Does pet insurance cover feline diabetes treatment?

-Most policies cover diabetes if your cat is enrolled before diagnosis.
-At $1,000-$3,000/year for ongoing management, plus the risk of a $1,500-$5,000 DKA emergency, diabetes is one of the highest-value conditions to have insured.
-Enroll while your cat is healthy and at a normal weight.
-Check your policy's coverage for prescription diets and home monitoring supplies.
+Most policies cover diabetes if enrolled before diagnosis.
+At $1,000-$3,000/year ongoing plus $1,500-$5,000 DKA emergencies, it's a top condition to insure.
+Enroll while healthy and normal weight.
+Check coverage for diet and monitoring supplies.

 Marcel Janik, founder of RealVetCost